vmware-tanzu/community-edition/addons/packages/app-toolkit/0.2.0/README.md

 ## Supported Providers

-Application Toolkit is currently tested with Unmanaged Clusters on any of the below providers.
+Application Toolkit is currently tested with Unmanaged Clusters on any of the below providers:

 | Unmanaged Clusters| AWS | Azure | vSphere | Docker |
 |-------------------|-----|-------|---------|--------|